 Regional differences in the indirect impacts of the COVID-19 pandemic are outlined in Appendix 2, including the percentages of respondents from each province.
 There were minimal discernable differences across provinces in responses.

 DISCUSSION

-Canadian children with medical complexity experienced several indirect impacts of the COVID-19 pandemic.
+A large proportion of Canadian paediatricians reported an indirect impact of the COVID-19 pandemic on their patients with medical complexity.
 Our national survey identified adverse health outcomes and disruptions to family caregiving, available supports and school attendance.